-When you know a student has experienced trauma, you’re better prepared to support their educational and emotional needs.
+When teachers know a student has experienced trauma, they’re better prepared to support the student’s educational and emotional needs.
 But often, students won’t say anything.
-So how can you know if they don’t tell you?
+So how can teachers know if students don’t tell them?

 The first step is to take note of any change in behavior, since it could be a signal that something is going on.
 A normally outgoing student may become more reserved.
 A student who is typically organized may suddenly be missing assignments.